AresMUSH/aresmush.com/tutorials/manage/server-shell.md

 ## Directories

-**After** your game is installed, you will find the Ares code in your home directory.
-It won't be there until you finish this install guide, but once it is, you can use the linux change directory command - `cd` - to change to the folder where the Ares code lives.
+Once your game is installed, you can use the linux change directory command - `cd` - to change to the folder where the Ares code lives.

     cd - Goes to your home folder. cd aresmush - From your home folder, changes to the game folder. cd ares-webportal - From your home folder, changes to the web folder.

+The `ls` command will show you a list of files for your current directory.

+### sudo

+As mentioned before, never use the 'root' user for any Ares-related operation.
+Sometimes you may need to do things that require administrator permissions, like rebooting the game.
+If so, you can use the `sudo` command to execute a command with root/admin permissions.

+For example: `sudo reboot` will reboot the server.